 Our intellectual property is material to the conduct of our business.
 Our success depends on our and our franchisees' continued ability to use our intellectual property and on the adequate protection and enforcement of such intellectual property.
 We rely on a combination of trademarks, service marks, copyrights, patents, trade secrets and similar intellectual property rights to protect our brands.
 The success of our business strategy depends, in part, on our continued ability to use our existing trademarks and service marks in order to capitalize on their name recognition, increase brand awareness and further develop our branded services and products in both existing and new markets.
-There can be no assurance that the steps we take to protect, maintain or enforce our rights in our intellectual property will be adequate, or that third parties will not infringe, dilute, tarnish, misappropriate or violate our intellectual property, the value of our brands may be harmed.
-As a result, if we are unable to successfully protect, maintain, or enforce our rights in our intellectual adverse effect on our business and results of operations.
+There can be no assurance that the steps we take to protect, maintain or enforce our rights in our intellectual property will be adequate, or that third parties will not infringe, dilute, tarnish, misappropriate or violate our intellectual property.
+If any of our efforts to protect our intellectual property is not adequate, or if any third party infringes, misappropriates or violates our intellectual property, the value of our brands may be harmed.
+As a result, if we are unable to successfully protect, maintain, or enforce our rights in our intellectual property, there could be a material adverse effect on our business and results of operations.
 Such a material adverse effect could result from, among other things, consumer confusion, dilution of the distinctiveness of our brands, tarnishment of the goodwill associated with our brands, an inability to obtain registered trademarks in new jurisdictions or for new or expanded good and services, or increased competition from unauthorized users of our brands, each of which may result in decreased revenues and a corresponding decline in profits.
 In addition, to the extent that we do, from time to time, institute litigation to enforce our intellectual property rights, such litigation could result in negative publicity and substantial costs and diversion of resources and could negatively affect profits, regardless of whether we are able to successfully enforce such rights.